Event Details

 Digital Health Canada’s Alberta Region Conference, presented in partnership with ANHIX (Alberta Network for Health Information eXchangeSociety), attracts leaders, thinkers, senior executives, and individuals within the health space from Calgary and the surrounding area.
 Join us February 3, 2026 in the Glacier Room of the Delta Hotels Calgary Downtown for a day of informative sessions delivered by Alberta-based public and private sector representatives and multiple opportunities to network with your Alberta digital health peers.

-Early Bird registration for Digital Health Canada Members is $239 before January 11, 2026.
+Registration for Digital Health Canada and ANHIX Members is $297.
 Registration includes your ticket to the MeetUp in the Rocky Mountain Room immediately following the conference.

 Tell others about the conference—download and post any of the promotional images below.